 My inspiration this morning comes from “the woman at the well” and Galileo.
 They are separated by about 1500 years, but their stories resonate together for me this morning.

-The theme is inspired by the question: “How should we read Scripture?”
-A closely related question is, “How should we understand science and faith?”
-Those questions were relevant over 2000 years ago; they were relevant 500 years ago; and still they are relevant today.
+The theme is inspired by the questions: “How should we read Scripture?” and “How should we understand science and faith?”
+Those questions were relevant over 2000 years ago; they were relevant 500 years ago; and they are still relevant today.

 Michael Guillen, in his book, Believing is Seeing, reveals how logical and trans logical thinking are different tools, and each have a place in the intellectual toolbox.
-Logic is necessary to understand simple, “trivial” truths, but “profound” truths require trans logical thinking.
+Logic is necessary to understand simple, “trivial” truths, but “profound” truths, he says, require trans logical thinking.

 We err to apply logic to every problem.
 Simple matters are the province of logic, but complex matters require trans logic.
-As much as we might want to keep complex matters simple, we cannot gain insight into more complex matters without a willingness to go beyond the familiar confines of simple logic.
+As much as we might want to keep complex matters simple, we cannot gain insight into many complex matters without a willingness to go beyond the familiar confines of simple logic.

-For Guillen, the necessity to stretch beyond simple logic to more complex trans logical thinking was understood, among other things, in the realization that dark matter and dark energy make up 95% of the entire universe.
+Guillen recognized the necessity to stretch beyond simple logic to more complex, trans logical thinking, among other things, in the realization that dark matter and dark energy make up 95% of the universe.
 In other words, 95% of the universe is invisible to us! (p.
 9)

-If we insist on limiting ourselves to things that we can see, touch, feel, smell, and hear, we must give up on 95% of the universe!
+If we insist on limiting ourselves to things that we can see, touch, feel, smell, and hear, we must give up on 95% of the universe.
+If we want to explore outside the boundaries of what we can see, we need to adopt more robust, trans logical thinking.

 If we are not willing to give up on 95% of reality, we must be willing to adapt.
 We must let go of our insistence that everything be reduced to what we can affirm with our senses and to what will fit into simple formulas and logical constraints.
+We need to think outside the box.

-Guillen sees a parallel in “stretching” that scientists must do to grapple with the unseen world at the edges of simple science and the Bible that teaches on more “spiritual” things:
+Guillen sees a parallel in the “stretching” that scientists must do to grapple with the unseen world at the edges of simple science and the revelation of the Bible of more “spiritual” things:

 “’What no eye has seen,